areyekayo/mindful-journal/README.md

 3. Set up JSON Server:

-Start the JSON server using your db.json file (make sure it contains an entries array, a sample db.json is provided):
+Start the JSON server using your db.json file (a sample db.json is provided):

 `json-server --watch db.json`